 Most ham salads are minced or ground ham (the food processor does a great job) with a little minced onion and celery, bound with mayo.
 I think it’s the classic spices of mustard and allspice that make the salad, and most Ham Salads have pickle relish, usually Sweet pickle.
 It’s a strange combo, especially if you didn’t grow up with it, but so absolutely divine.
-A lot of people confuse Ham Salad with (see my recipe) Deviled Ham (maybe Wikipedia did) and though both are made from Ham and both are spreads, they really are two different animals.
+A lot of people confuse Ham Salad with Deviled Ham (see my recipe) and maybe Wikipedia did.
+Though both are made from Ham and both are spreads, they really are two different animals.

 Serve your Ham Salad in sandwiches, lettuce cups or in the summer, fill a tomato.
 If you want to serve as appetizers, you can go with crackers or on toasts.
 For a lower-carb alternative, stuff a few veggies with it, especially mini bells.
 And if ya wanna go really old school, ya gotta go with stuffed celery sticks!

 Making Classic Ham Salad:

 Making your own Ham Salad just couldn’t be faster or easier.
 I take the onion and celery for a spin in the food processor first, then add in the ham.
 Break it down into small bits and pieces, not so far that the pieces aren’t still distinct.
 And if you don’t have a food processor, just mince everything up by hand.
 Then stir in the rest of the ingredients by hand.
 I make sure not to dump the allspice and mustard powder in one place; instead, sprinkle it over and stir in.